domwebber/mqueue/README.md

 # mqueue (Multi-Queue)

-A simple queue interface with support for multiple backends
+A simple queue interface with support for multiple backends.
+Keep your options open.

 ```ts
 const outgoingQueue = new MQueue.Outgoing(